top of page

 MOUNTED ROYAL GUARD OF DORHAN

-The so-called "Dohirons" are the Mounted Royal Guard.
-The cavalry rides the beautiful and rare white horses called "Hárâds".
-Also known as the "Guardians of the Grey Gates," they protect the entrance to the Castle of Dorhan.
-The Dohirons wear shining silver helmets that cover almost their entire face, leaving only the chin, tip of the nose, and eyes visible.
-They don white leather vests with grey borders.
-Their arms display gleaming silver bracelets made of the same material as the helmets.
-They carry magnificent longswords in exquisite white sheaths and wield intricately designed grey spears.
-Flowing down their backs are white capes as delicate and fine as sunlit clouds, with silver patterns adorning the edges.
+The so-called “Dohirons” are the Mounted Royal Guard.
+This cavalry rides the beautiful and rare white horses known as “Hárâds.”
+Also referred to as the “Guardians of the Gray Gates,” they guard the entrance to the Castle of Dorhan.
+The Dohirons wear shining silver helmets that cover almost their entire faces, leaving only the chin, the tip of the nose, and the eyes visible.
+They don white leather vests with gray trims.
+Their arms display gleaming bracelets made from the same material as the helmets; they wield imposing long swords in magnificent white scabbards and hold intricately designed gray lances.
+Flowing from each Dohiron's back are capes as white as clouds on sunny days, crafted from the finest and most delicate fabric, adorned with silver borders.

 THE CAVALRY OF DORHAN